peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 npm test test/part2.routes.books.test.js
 ```

+## Linting

+Using your preferred ESLint rules, lint your project with the `npm run lint .` command.

 ## Bonus

 Update the route middleware to handle the following HTTP requests and send back the associated HTTP response.
 The information in the request body uses the `application/json` content type while the information in the response body use the `text/plain` content type.